 2. New York, New York

 New Yorkers also take St. Patrick's Day very seriously.
-Often regarded as the most popular parade with an estimated 2 month visitors each year, New York's St. Patrick's Day Parade is spectacle not to be missed.
+Often regarded as the most popular parade with an estimated 2 million visitors each year, New York's St. Patrick's Day Parade is spectacle not to be missed.
 It was organized by Irish soldiers in the British army in 1762 and has been going strong ever since.
-The parade goes up fifth avenue from 44th to 86th street.
-This year, the New York City St. Patrick's Day Parade will take place on Saturday, March 16th, starting at 11 a.m.
+The parade goes up Fifth Avenue from 44th to 86th Street.
+This year, the New York City St. Patrick's Day Parade will take place on Monday, March 17, starting at 11 a.m.
 Although they don't allow floats or exhibits, they expect to get over 150,000 marchers.
-The best place to catch a view of the parade would be on the west side of 59th street which boarders Central Park.
-Another great place to watch would be on the steps of the Metropolitan Museum of Art, as you can get the last view of parade before it ends at 86th St. around 2 or 3 p.m.
+The best place to catch a view of the parade would be on the west side of 59th Street which borders Central Park.
+Another great place to watch would be on the steps of the Metropolitan Museum of Art, as you can get the last view of parade before it ends at 86th Street around 2 or 3 p.m.